 Even if you can’t get access to all of it, looking at some of it in a close reading will give you an idea how the article author is dealing with it.
 Do they just quote the parts that agree with them?
 Do they acknowledge parts that challenge their argument?

-6) Remember you’re missing things if it’s not your field.
+6) Remember you’re missing things

 You probably don’t know which are the most reputable journals.
 You don’t know the major people writing in the field.
 You don’t know their particular preferences or biases.
 Their work is still useful, still interesting – but everyone has biases, and you need to factor in that they’re in play, even if the details aren’t available to you.